VERSALIST GUIDES

 Next Steps

-1. Hands-on Practice: Start with the OpenAI or Anthropic APIs to experiment with prompting techniques
+1. Hands-on: Experiment with OpenAI or Anthropic APIs

-2. Build Projects: Create a simple chatbot or text classifier to apply what you've learned
+2. Build: Create a simple chatbot or text classifier

-3. Dive Deeper: Explore specific architectures (GPT, BERT, T5) in more detail
+3. Dive deeper: Explore specific architectures (GPT, BERT, T5)

-4. Stay Updated: Follow research papers and model releases from major AI labs
+4. Stay updated: Follow research from major AI labs

-Remember: LLMs are tools, not magic.
-Understanding their fundamentals helps you use them effectively and recognize both their incredible capabilities and inherent limitations.
+LLMs are tools, not magic.
+Understanding fundamentals helps you use them effectively and recognize both their capabilities and limitations.

 Prompt Engineering Guide